lars-ctf/writeup-gpn22/archventuretime.md

   return uVar1;
 }
 ```
 This leaves us with 2 possibilties, reverse the second for-loop or bruteforce the key.
-With the previous constrains with have about 500k of of possible keys left (including duplicatess).
+With the previous constrains we have about 500k (probably lots of duplicates included) possible keys left.
 At this point I was pretty hungry and wanted to take a break so I went for the second option and enjoyed some nice Gulasch at GPN:
 ```py
 import subprocess
 import asyncio